Open MRI

 Open MRI machines that allow you to stand or lie down are available at our location in West Columbia, South Carolina.

-Open MRI machines that offer open space on all sides while lying down are available at our location in Beaumont, Texas.
+Open MRI machines, which offer open space on all sides while you lie down, are available at our location in Beaumont, Texas.

 Are open MRIs as good as closed MRIs?

 In general, yes!
-There are some conditions best diagnosed or monitored with a closed MRI, but for the vast majority of scans, an open MRI will provide the high-quality imaging your doctor needs.
-If you’re concerned, your doctor can tell you whether an open MRI is right for your specific situation.
+Certain conditions are best diagnosed or monitored with a closed MRI, but for the vast majority of scans, an open MRI will provide the high-quality imaging your doctor needs.
+If you’re concerned, your doctor can determine whether an open MRI is suitable for your specific situation.

 What are the benefits of American Health Imaging’s open MRI machines?

-Our open MRI machines can provide high-quality imaging that meets the needs of doctors and patients.
+Our open MRI machines offer high-quality imaging that meets the needs of both doctors and patients.

-Open MRI machines that allow imaging in multiple positions make it possible to scan your body in the position that causes problems.
+Open MRI machines that allow imaging in multiple positions enable scanning in the position that causes the problem.
 If bending over hurts your back or standing up hurts your knees, your doctor will be able to see what’s happening in your body when you’re in that position.
-There are similar benefits to our open MRI machines that allow sitting and lying down.
+Our open MRI machines offer similar benefits, allowing patients to sit and lie down.

 For patients, these machines can also allow you to get imaging in a position that doesn’t cause you pain.
 Some patients aren’t able to lie down comfortably, especially for extended periods.
 Multi-position open MRIs make it possible to get imaging even for those who can’t lie in a traditional machine.

-Our open MRI machine that’s open on all sides is especially comfortable for those who experience claustrophobia or anxiety.
+Our open MRI machine, which is open on all sides, is especially comfortable for those who experience claustrophobia or anxiety.
 Because the magnets are placed above and below you, you won’t have to be inside the narrow tube of traditional MRI machines to receive your imaging.

 How do I prepare for an open MRI?